Selling property during COVID-19 alert level 3

 Read more about preparing your property for sale here.

-If you are concerned that a real estate agent isn’t observing the COVID-19 health requirements, you can report it on the covid19 website.
+If you are concerned that a real estate agent isn’t observing the COVID-19 health requirements, you can report a COVID-19 breach using the form on the New Zealand Police website.